-long as LTR is the Managing Member . . . it shall have the right to appoint the Chief Manager."
+Stooksbury also pointed to Tellico Landing's Operating Agreement to support his motion to remove LTR as Tellico Landing's managing member and Ross as chief manager.
+315 Specifically, Stooksbury pointed to a provision conditioning LTR's managing member status on Ross's ownership and control of LTR.
+316 The Operating Agreement further provided that "for so long as LTR is the Managing Member . . . it shall have the right to appoint the Chief Manager."
 Although Stooksbury reiterated his suspicion that Athena's execution of LTR's assets was "a fraudulent conveyance and a continuation of LTR," Stooksbury pointed to Ross's signature on the Amended Disclosure as an admission that Ross no longer owned and controlled LTR.
-Thus, Stooksbury asserted that LTR no longer complied with the Operating Agreement, preventing LTR from continuing as Tellico Landing's managing member.
+318 Thus, Stooksbury asserted that LTR no longer complied with the Operating Agreement, preventing LTR from continuing as Tellico Landing's managing member.
 Stooksbury then requested that he and Whelchel elect Tellico Landing's new managing member in accordance with the Operating Agreement.
-Should Stooksbury succeed with this request, he and Whelchel could elect Tellico Landing's new managing member, presumably one who would dismiss the bankruptcy on behalf of Tellico Landing.
+320 Should Stooksbury succeed with this request, he and Whelchel could elect Tellico Landing's new managing member, presumably someone who would dismiss the bankruptcy on behalf of Tellico Landing.

 WindRiver filed its own motion to dismiss on March 26, 2012, also asserting that LTR had no authority to file bankruptcy on Tellico Landing's behalf.
 In its motion, WindRiver noted that bankruptcy courts recognize that filing a bankruptcy on behalf of business entity "requir[es] specific authorization."
 WindRiver then stated that Tellico Landing's Operating Agreement gave LTR no express authority to file a bankruptcy petition on Tellico Landing's behalf.
-Furthermore, argued WindRiver, Tennessee law requires the consent of all of a limited liability company's members to do any "act which would make it impossible to carry on the ordinary business of the LLC," which, in this case, included filing bankruptcy.
-312
+WindRiver further argued that Tennessee law requires the consent of all of a limited liability company's members to do any "act which would make it impossible to carry on the ordinary business of the LLC," which, in this case, included filing bankruptcy.